mosajjal/dnsmonster/README.md

   -sampleRatio="1:1": Capture Sampling by a:b. eg sampleRatio of 1:100 will process 1 percent of the incoming packets -saveFullQuery=false: Save full packet query and response in JSON format -serverName="default": Name of the server used to index the metrics.
-  -skipDomainsFile="": Skip outputing domains matching items in the CSV file path -skipDomainsFileType="csv": skipDomainsFile type.
+  -skipDomainsFile="": Skip outputing domains matching items in the CSV file path.
+Can accept a URL (http:// or https://) or path
+  -skipDomainsFileType="csv": skipDomainsFile type.
 Options: csv and hashtable.
 Hashtable is ONLY fqdn, csv can support fqdn, prefix and suffix logic but it's much slower
   -skipDomainsRefreshInterval=1m0s: Hot-Reload skipDomainsFile interval -stdoutOutputType=0: What should be written to stdout. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic